Mikejo5000/vsts-docs-pr/docs/work/backlogs/remove-delete-work-items.md

 # [Browser](#tab/browser)
 >[!NOTE]
-><b>Feature availability: </b>The Delete and Recycle bin features are available from VSTS and from the web portal for TFS 2015.2 or later versions.
+><b>Feature availability: </b>The Delete and Recycle bin features are available from TFS 2015.2 and later versions.

 1. To restore deleted items, open the Recycle bin from the web portal.